Virginia Overton: Built

 Virginia Overton was born in Tennessee and currently lives and works in New York.
 Solo exhibitions have been presented at Bortolami (New York), Socrates Sculpture Park (Long Island City), Museum Of Contemporary Art Tucson, The Whitney Museum of American Art (New York), The Aldrich Contemporary Art Museum (Ridgefield), White Cube (London), Institute of Contemporary Art Miami, Storm King Art Center (Mountainville), Westfälischer Kunstverein (Munster), Kunsthalle Bern, The Kitchen (New York), and The Power Station (Dallas).
 Recent group exhibitions and projects include Art Omi (New York), Peter Freeman (New York), Gio Marconi (Milan), Future Audio Graphics (New York), Frieze Sculpture (London), FRONT International: Cleveland Triennial for Contemporary Art, MAY68 (New York), Maisterravalbuena (Lisbon), Lever House (New York), Institute of Contemporary Art (Philadelphia), Parcours (Art Basel), Contemporary Art Museum (St. Louis), High Line Art (New York), MoMA PS1 (New York), and SculptureCenter (New York).
-Her work is collected by The Whitney Museum of American Art, The Museum of Modern Art, New York, Museum of Contemporary Art Tucson, Kunstmuseum Bern, and Kunsthaus Zürich.
-Upcoming solo exhibitions include Francesca Pia Gallery (Zürich) and Bortolami Gallery (New York), and a record release with Future Audio Graphics in New York.
+Upcoming exhibitions include Francesca Pia Gallery (Zurich) and the Commuter Biennial (Miami).

 Socrates Sculpture Park was founded in 1986 by visionary sculptor Mark di Suvero as a community engaged, accessible arts space dedicated to supporting artists in the production and presentation of public artworks.

 Co-presented by Evergreen with the City of Toronto and TRCA, the Don River Valley Park Art is a series of temporary, site-specific public art projects sited along the Lower Don River, curated by Kari Cwynar.

 The Toronto presentation of Built is made possible thanks to Socrates Sculpture Park and thanks to the support of the Canada Council for the Arts and Soncin Construction.

 For more information: firstname.lastname@example.org